percona/percona-server/doc/source/security/using-keyring-plugin.rst

 .. warning::

-    Only one keyring plugin should be enabled at a time.
+    Only one keyring plugin should be enabled at a time: either `keyring_file` or `keyring_vault`.
 Enabling multiple keyring plugins is not supported and may result in data loss.

 .. note::

-     If server is started with different plugins loaded early, the ``--early-plugin-load`` option should contain the plugin names in a double-quoted list with each plugin name separated by a semicolon.
+   If the server is started with different plugins loaded early, the ``--early-plugin-load`` option should contain the plugin names in a double-quoted list with each plugin name separated by a semicolon.
 The use of double quotes ensures the semicolons do not create issues when the list is executed in a script.

 .. seealso::

    |MySQL| Documentation:
       - `Installing a Keyring Plugin
         <https://dev.mysql.com/doc/refman/8.0/en/keyring-installation.html>`__
-      - `The ` --early-plugin-load Option
+      - `--early-plugin-load option
         <https://dev.mysql.com/doc/refman/8.0/en/server-options.html#option_mysqld_early-plugin-load>`__

-Apart from installing the plugin you also must set the :variable:`keyring_vault_config` variable to point to the keyring_vault configuration file.
+Apart from installing the plugin, you also must set the :variable:`keyring_vault_config` variable to point to the keyring_vault configuration file.